-All employees and students will be educated on the COVID-19 signs and symptoms, provided the Stop the Spread of Germs CDC Poster, and are to daily self-assess at home for signs/symptoms of COVID-19 prior to reporting to school.
+In the Green Phase, all employees and students will be educated on the COVID-19 signs and symptoms, provided the Stop the Spread of Germs CDC Poster, and are to daily self-assess at home for signs/symptoms of COVID-19 prior to reporting to school.
 Students and employees should stay home when sick.
 All employees, in their daily self-assessment at home for sign/symptoms of COVID-19 prior to reporting to school, will report the results of the self-assessment as described: